 Must have a declared major

 The petition process is completed via the Petition Application Form.
 Required petition materials include the petition application form, a statement of rationale, faculty support letter, unofficial transcript, and basic program information including the contact information for a study abroad admissions advisor at the host school.
-This form and all supporting documents must be emailed to the Office of Study Abroad at firstname.lastname@example.org by the posted deadline.
+This form and all supporting documents must be emailed to the William V. Weber Program in Study Abroad at firstname.lastname@example.org by the posted deadline.

 Proposed programs must take place during the fall or spring semester, or last a full academic year.
 Spring break, winter break, and summer programs are not eligible for petitioning.
 Approval of a petition is not guaranteed.
 Students are strongly urged to apply to an approved EIU program as a backup.
 Petitions are reviewed on a case-by-case basis.
 Each student's concentration(s), rationale, faculty approval, and transcript are evaluated individually.
 Students may only submit one petition per academic year.

 If a petition is granted, students will be prompted to begin the general study abroad pre-decision application phase and will follow the same procedures as students applying for approved programs.
 This includes applying for financial aid/EIU scholarships and obtaining pre-approval from department chairs to take foreign courses for EIU credit.
 The general application deadline would apply.

 Prior to starting the petition process, students need to ensure their proposed host school/provider and location meets the following criteria:

 1. Must be accredited by 1. a regionally recognized or national accrediting agency in the United States or by 2. the respective nation's Ministry of Education.

 2. Must offer a minimum of 12 U.S. credit hours per semester for fall, spring, or academic year programs.